 Script Description Initialize How to initialize the code.
 Import DLL Demonstrates how to call functions of 3rd party DLL.
 Date and Time How to use date and time of the file.
 Move filename portion How to move part of the filename to a new position.
 Index filenames How to insert an incrementing number into the filename.

 3rd party libraries

 Script Description Forum Link

 TrID Detecting file extension.
 [1]

 Xpdf Extract PDF tags.
 [2]

 Exiv2 Extract EXIF/IPTC/XMP tags from any images.
+[3]

-[3] [4]
+[4]

+MediaInfo Extract meta information from audio and video files.

 User scripts